Tax liability in Norway

 Deferment of payment of the tax

 You may be granted a deferment for payment of the tax on the latent gain until you actually realise the shares etc., provided you furnished adequate security for the tax.
 You may be granted a deferment without security having to be furnished when you move to an EU/EEA country and Norway has a treaty with a provision that the country you move to will exchange information on your income and assest and assist in the recovery of tax claims.
 You may also be granted a deferment for payment of the tax without security having to be furnished when you move to Svalbard.
-You must demand a deferment for payment in the form RF-1141.
+You must claim a deferral of payment through the RF-1141 form or in your tax return if you can use this for submitting information.

 Realisation after you have moved